 “What rig size”

-This guide produced by the class association is invaluable - kudos to the authors and contributors .
+This RIG SELECTION GUIDE produced by the Class Association is invaluable - kudos to the authors and contributors .
 I probably would have got a 9 rig based on the brochure and spec sheets, but this persuaded me that a 7 rig would be a better option - absolutely correct, I would have struggled with a 9.
 Fitness is a parameter and from my comments above using the RYA rowing test the “low fitness” level would (in my opinion) be somewhere approaching the level 1 threshold and medium fitness into the level 2 band - these are using the RYA rowing machine tests mentioned above.
 I’ve no idea about high fitness, maybe we need to get Peter Barton hooked up to an ECG/VO2 Max rowing test rig for a day to find out !
 You can still have a lot of fun with a 5 rig even if you are theoretically oversized for it.
 You can always buy a larger rig next season.

 “I'm new to sailing, could it be a first boat?”